jawadtahir/Allianz/README.md

 - Start Daemon with ```ipfs daemon```
 - ```npm install && npm start```
 - Go to your web browser(http://localhost:3000), add your file
+If you are running ```hyperldedger-playground```, then you have to first close it, since they are using same ports.

-## After creating bills , I cannot see any claim, What should I do?????? ##
+## After creating bills , I cannot see any claim, What should I do? ##

 Since we don't want that, users cannot create bills from SAME claim more than once, we change their metadata at BCDB after bill creation.
 However in ```dev``` mode, since we don't have ipfs we use a very simple json file to keep track of bill created/not-created files.